sunipkm/picc_temp_i2c/README.md

 1. The constructor:

-...The constructor is empty in this case.
+   The constructor is empty in this case.

 2. `begin(address)`:

-...This method opens the slave device address (e.g. `0x41`) on the I2C bus specified by `I2C_FILE` macro during compilation. ...Returns `true` on success.
+   This method opens the slave device address (e.g. `0x41`) on the I2C bus specified by `I2C_FILE` macro during compilation.
+Returns `true` on success.
 This should be tracked in order to obtain reliable information from the device.
-Returns `false` ...if the device fails to respond to `ioctl` requests or if the I2C bus fails to open.
+Returns `false` if the device fails to respond to `ioctl` requests or if the I2C bus fails to open.